-Kelly-Ann Denton guides schools, universities, government, not for profit and international corporations, as well as individuals in Visual Literacy.
-With a research Masters in Visual Art, Kelly-Ann Denton has developed programs that connect individuals and organisations to their visual minds, working with the unconscious and using SimR® [Subsconscious Image Reinforcement].
+imagineer.me guides schools, universities, government, corporations, as well as individuals in Visual Literacy. imagineer.me delivers brand new pedagogy based on the latest research in creative and critical thinking.
+With a research Masters in Visual Art, Kelly-Ann Denton (Chief Visual Officer) has developed programs that connect individuals and organisations to their visual minds, working with the unconscious and using SimR® [Subsconscious Image Reinforcement].
+The neuroscience is both underwritten and pioneered by Professor David Alais.

 Kelly-Ann Denton – BVA Hons., MVA (Syd)